CALDISS-AAU/workshop_data-management/readme.md

 11.05-11.15: Break

-11.15-11.40: Data Management in R/Python - A brief glimpse
+11.15-11.40: Data Management in Python - A brief glimpse

 11.40-12.00: OpenRefine Exercises and Questions